futoin/specs/draft/ftn1_intro.md

 # 1. FutoIn Intro

-FutoIn originally stays for **Fu**ll Au**to**mation **In**terface.
+FutoIn originally stays for *Fu*ll Au*to*mation *In*terface.

-The idea of "Full Automation" was born in scope of enterprise integration demand focusing on usage of modern to the moment Web patterns.
+The idea of "Full Automation Interface" was born in scope of enterprise integration demand focusing on usage of modern to the moment Web patterns.
 Quickly, the idea got further evolved to be used in rapidly changing Web world as well.
 The major focus is on defining requirements, assumed processes and interoperability interfaces for modularization on any level.

+Of course, there are plenty of technology companies with advanced proprietary API features, but only some of them are really standardized and open to public.
+User, Developers, Owners and even Governments become locked in technology stack provided by large companies.

+The ultimate goal is not only to define standards, but also to provide production-ready reference implementation, which can be used in proprietary solutions.

 # 2. Goals & Phylosophy
 1. Loose coupling of any system component on implementation-neutral protocol level, but not platform level or above